Craven County approves ‘Plan A’ for elementary students

 The shift will begin on Thursday, January 7, 2021.

-A representative from the school district says the decision was based on guidance from Dr. Mandy Cohen, Secretary of the North Carolina Department of Health and Human Services.
+A representative from the school district said the decision was based on guidance from Dr. Mandy Cohen, Secretary of the North Carolina Department of Health and Human Services.

 Safety protocols